-Glossy Buckthorn (Rhamnus frangula) is a small tree or shrub native to Eurasia.
-It produces pea-sized fruits that depending on the species change colors as they ripen from green to red to dark purple.
+Glossy & Common Buckthorn (Rhamnus spp.)are small trees or shrubs native to Eurasia.
+They produce pea-sized fruits that depending on the species change colors as they ripen from green to red to dark purple or black.

 Habitat: woodland edges with full sun to heavy shade, fens.
 Most aggressive in wet soil but also found in dryer areas.

-Fruit: Common buckthorn has black fruit (top) and glossy buckthorn progressively ripen from red to dark purple.
-Pea-sized.
-Develop early June through September.
+Fruit: Common buckthorn has black fruit (top) and glossy buckthorn progressively ripen from red – dark purple (bottom).
+Fruit are pea-sized, and develop early June through September.
 The seeds remain viable in the soil for two to three years.

 Bark: gray or brown with prominent, closely spaced, often elongated light-colored lenticels.
 Below is a photo showing buckthorn bark compared to the bark of a common look-a-like black cherry.

 For More Information

 Photo Credits: Title photos; Top: Invasives.org, http://www.invasive.org/gist/photosp-z.html; Bottom: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.
 Leaves photo: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.
 Common buckthorn flower: http://www.illinoiswildflowers.info/trees/plants/cm_buckthorn.htm.Glossy buckthorn flower: National Parks Service, http://nps.eddmaps.org/species.cfm?sub=5649.
 Bark: Minnosoda Wildflowers Field Guide, https://www.minnesotawildflowers.info/shrub/glossy-buckthorn.